adamlg/chatterbox-deploy/README.md

 - Refactor `server.js` to use promises
   * [ ] Several routes in the server use nested callbacks.
 Refactor them all to use promises.
 Consider using[Bluebird](https://github.com/petkaantonov/bluebird), a popular and performant promise library.

-- Incorprate images in your shortened links
- * [ ] Find an image used on the site of the original url and use that instead of an icon (hint: use a regular expression or a [parser](http://stackoverflow.com/questions/7977945/html-parser-on-nodejs) to analyze the document)

 - Serve your pre-compiled JS files from a CDN:
  * [ ] Save your pre-compiled/processed JS files on [Azure's](http://www.windowsazure.com/en-us/documentation/articles/cdn-how-to-use/) content delivery network
  * [ ] Be sure to correctly reference your pre-compiled JS from your application - Hint: this is another development vs production environment issue

-- Use another service
- * [ ] Deploy your site to another service (Heroku, AWS)

 ### Nightmare Mode